• HOME

 Beware the influence of social media and its unrealistic image of easy fame and fortune.
 It is only an exceedingly small minority of people actually making money from it.
 In our many years of travel and meeting people, chatting to them about their social media accounts, less than a handful was generating enough money to buy more than beer from it.

-As with everything else generting income from social media, grow an online following takes times, dedication and consistancy.
+As with everything else generating income from social media, growing an online following takes time, dedication and consistency.

-With that comes the work to generate content everyday and spamming up people with that content.
-Social media is a jealous god, it wants your attention all the time.
+With that comes the work to generate content every day and spamming people with that content.
+Social media is a jealous god; it wants your attention all the time.
 Stop the content flow and the income dries up.
 That is after you worked tirelessly for months to beg, hustle and get a big enough following to earn a few cents.

-Social media is a good marketing tool to assist your other business ventures or means to generate money.
-But as a money generator is not all bright lights and parties.
+Social media is a good marketing tool to assist your other business ventures or a means to generate money.
+But as a money generator, it is not all bright lights and parties.

-The video below is a couple who made their income a reality by working and doing jobs online.
-Which is a much more sustainable, rewarding and ongoing income stream than trying to be a famous celebraty on social meidia.
+The video below is about a couple who made their income a reality by working and doing jobs online.
+Which is a much more sustainable, rewarding and ongoing income stream than trying to be a famous celebrity on social media.

-These are just examples but there are thousands of websites with information on how to earn extra moola while and before going on that Safari of your life.
+These are just examples, but there are thousands of websites with information on how to earn extra moolah while and before going on that safari of your life.

 In the end